-With this background in mind, I turn to the applicable legal principles.
+With this background in mind, we turn to the applicable legal principles.
 In State v.
 Golding, supra, 213 Conn.
-239-40, this court set forth four conditions that a defendant must satisfy before he may prevail, on appeal, on an unpreserved constitutional claim.
-See footnote 1 of this opinion.
-Because a defendant cannot prevail under Golding unless he meets each of those four conditions, an appellate court is free to reject a defendant's unpreserved claim upon determining that any one of those conditions has not been satisfied.
+239-40, this court set forth four conditions that a defendant must satisfy before he may prevail, on appeal, on an unpreserved constitutional claim.25 Because a defendant cannot prevail under Golding unless he meets each of those four conditions, an appellate court is free to reject a defendant's unpreserved claim upon determining that any one of those conditions has not been satisfied.
 See, e.g., State v.
 Kirk R., 271 Conn.
 499, 506 n.12, 857 A.2d 908 (2004).
 Indeed, unless the defendant has satisfied the first Golding prong, that is, unless the defendant has demonstrated that the record is adequate for appellate review, the appellate tribunal will not consider the merits of the defendant's claim.
 See, e.g., State v.
 Peeler, 271 Conn.
 338, 360, 857 A.2d 808 (2004) (first and second prongs of Golding "involve a determination of whether the claim is reviewable").
-In the present case, I focus on the first Golding prong because, contrary to the conclusion of the plurality, the defendant clearly and unequivocally has failed to satisfy that prong.

-Before applying that first Golding requirement to the facts of this case, it bears noting that Golding is a narrow exception to the general rule that an appellate court will not entertain a claim that has not been raised in the trial court.
+We note, moreover, that Golding is a narrow exception to the general rule that an appellate court will not entertain a claim that has not been raised in the trial court.
 The reason for the rule is obvious: to permit a party to raise a claim on appeal that has not been raised at trial-after it is too late for the trial court or the opposing party to address the claim-would encourage trial by ambuscade, which is unfair to both the trial court and the opposing party.
 E.g., State v.
 Sandoval, 263 Conn.
 524, 556, 821 A.2d 247 (2003).
-Nevertheless, because constitutional claims implicate fundamental rights, it also would be unfair automatically and categorically to bar a defendant from raising a meritorious constitutional claim that warrants a new trial solely because the defendant failed to identify the violation below.
-Golding strikes an appropriate balance between these competing interests: the defendant may raise such a constitutional claim on appeal, and the appellate tribunal will review it, but only if the trial court record is adequate for appellate review.17 The reason for this requirement demands no great elaboration: in the absence of a sufficient record, there is no way to know whether a violation of constitutional magnitude in fact has occurred.18 Thus, as we stated in Golding, we will not address an unpreserved constitutional claim "[i]f the facts revealed by the record are insufficient, unclear or ambiguous as to whether a constitutional violation has occurred."
-State v.
+Nevertheless, because constitutional claims implicate fundamental rights, it also would be unfair automatically and categorically to bar a defendant from raising a meritorious constitutional claim that warrants a new trial solely because the defendant failed to identify the violation at trial.
+Golding strikes an appropriate balance between these competing interests: the defendant may raise such a constitutional claim on appeal, and the appellate tribunal will review it, but only if the trial court record is adequate for appellate review.26 The reason for this requirement demands no great elaboration: in the absence of a sufficient record, there is no way to know whether a violation of constitutional magnitude in fact has occurred.27 Thus, as we stated in Golding, we will not address an unpreserved constitutional claim "[i]f the facts revealed by the record are insufficient, unclear or ambiguous as to whether a constitutional violation has occurred" State v.
 Golding, supra, 213 Conn.
-240. For the reasons that I set forth in part I D of this opinion, that is precisely-and inarguably-the state of the record in the present case.
+240.